apache/cordova-plugin-splashscreen/README.md

 ---
-title: Splashscreen
+title: Browser Splashscreen
-description: Control the splash screen for your app.
+description: Control the browser platform splash screen for your app.
 ---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one